DenaliStevens/DenaliStevens/README.md

 ### Hi there 👋

+I am a member of the class of 2024 at St. Lawrence University and a data science major.

+I'm from Sun Valley, Idaho and hope to move back after graduation.

 <!--
 **DenaliStevens/DenaliStevens** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.